nais/doc/addons/redis.md

 ---
 description: Redis is an open source (BSD licensed) in-memory data structure store used as a database, cache and message broker.
 ---

 # Redis

 Redis on NAIS is run without disk/storage.
 This means that if a Redis instance is restarted due to something like maintenance, the data will be lost.
 In other words, *do not* store data here that you cannot afford to lose.

 It's also possible to password protect the Redis instace using our slightly modified image.

 ## Deprecation of Redis sentinel cluster/HA-cluster

 As the move to the cloud and over to Naiserator, it has been decided to deprecate Naisd's Redis sentinel cluster as this has been a major overkill for most applications, and has consumed a huge amount of resources in the clusters.
 It's estimated that this uses about 1/3 of the clusters' resources.

 ## How to

 There are two ways to get started with Redis, one for Naisd, and one for Naiserator.
 They both create a single Redis instance.

 ### Naisd

-In the [NAIS manifest](../in-depth/nais-manifest.md), the following configuration can be added to enable Redis:
+In the [NAIS manifest], the following configuration can be added to enable Redis:

 Minimal version: